JipengSun/2023_NU_Summer_VR/README.md

 3. Will the rendered images look distorted after adding lens between the display and eyes?
 If so, how should we correct them?

-4. How could we solve the dizziness problems caused by vergence & accommodation conflicts?
+4. How could we solve the dizziness problem caused by vergence & accommodation conflict?

 ## Sourcing